Imaging on an Upright ASLM

 This case study outlines how to use navigate for imaging on an upright ASLM microscope.
 Here, the specimen is positioned with an Applied Scientific Instrumentation FTP-2000 stage, which permits imaging samples with large lateral extents.
 Moreover, the stage can be moved at a constant velocity during imaging, which allows for acquisition of data without delays introduced by stage communication protocols and settling times.

-Furthermore, since the stage moves at a 45 degree angle relative to the microscope detection axis, computational shearing of the data is necessary.
+Since the stage moves at a 45 degree angle relative to the microscope detection axis, computational shearing of the data is necessary.
 For large data sets, this can become computationally challenging and unnecessarily results in greater data overhead owing to empty space introduced in the data.
 To avoid this, we also provide a guide on how to perform two axis stage scanning which removes the need for computational shearing.
 More information about this microscope and this method, which we refer to as mechanical shearing, can be found here.

 Imaging a Z-Stack using Constant Velocity Acquisition Mode